Research Hours and Use Policies

 - The use of cell phones and pagers is prohibited in the research room.
 Please either turn your phone/pager off or place it on vibrate.
 Any phone conversations should be taken into the lobby or outside.

 - Certain information in archival records may be restricted according to applicable privacy regulations or other laws.

 - With rare exceptions, there is no copyright or use restriction on copies of Archives records, though we do request the courtesy of a citation when reproductions are used in publications.

-Please contact the Archives with questions, or to schedule a viewing appointment.
+Please contact the Archives with questions, or to schedule an appointment.

 Self-Service Microfilm Research Area

 The King County Archives provides self-service access to microfilm copies of recorded documents filed with the King County Auditor (1853-1969) and the King County Recorder's Office (1969-present).
 This group of records includes deeds, mortgages, marriage records, and plats, among other documents.
-Indexes to recorded documents are on microfilm for records dating from 1853-1975 and available through an online database from 1976-present.
+Indexes to recorded documents are on microfilm for records dating from 1853-1975 and available through an online database from 1976 to the present.